Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
-- 「Reverie」               Try to fix the shit I broke in a bugfix update, again 😭
-- 「Satella Jailed」        Attempt to fix SatellaDelegate sometimes not working (e.g., TweetBot)
 - 「Satella Jailed」				Attempt to fix apps that are not production-signed
 - 「Supercharge-To-Theos」	New tweak, collab w/ Randy420
-- 「Plex Crack」						New tweak maybe?
-Idk.
-Low priority